kayshcache/coder-assessment-1/README.md

 Time will take is written in square brackets
 ### Feature 1 - " Provide URL as Argument Feature"
 - Task 1 (P1) write the argument into the main function [10 -30 minutes]
-- Task 2 (P2) test it
+- Task 2 (P2) test it [10 -30 minutes]
-- Task 3 (P0) try with funky URLs
+- Task 3 (P0) try with funky URLs [10 -30 minutes]
-- Task 4 (P2) think additional tasks to describe here
+- Task 4 (P2) think of additional tasks to describe here [1 minute]
-- Task 5 (P0) describe those addition tasks such as aforementioned task ie. this task
+- Task 5 (P0) describe those addition tasks such as aforementioned task ie. this task [10 -30 minutes]
 ### Feature 2 - " Output to file"
-- Task 1 (P1) decide on what file type the user should create
+- Task 1 (P1) decide on what file type the user should create [10 -30 minutes]
 - Task 2 (P1) write the argument into the main function [10 -30 minutes]
-- Task 3 (P1) write the function to write binary files
+- Task 3 (P1) write the function to write binary files [1 hour]
-- Task 4 (P0) hook function into argument flow control
+- Task 4 (P0) hook function into argument flow control [10 -30 minutes]
-- Task 5 (P2) dance a bit
+- Task 5 (P2) dance a bit [all night]
 ### Feature 3 - " Choose from laceration options"
-- Task 1 (P1) decide on total set of options
+- Task 1 (P1) decide on total set of options [10 -30 minutes]
-- Task 2 (P0) put those options into the control flow to be processed by argparse
+- Task 2 (P0) put those options into the control flow to be processed by argparse [1 hour]
-- Task 3 (P2) think of cooler things to be doing than describing task breakdowns
+- Task 3 (P2) think of cooler things to be doing than describing task breakdowns [10 -30 minutes]
-- Task 4 (P0) get some sleep so to be able to do the graveyard shift at crappy hostel and not become homeless
+- Task 4 (P0) get some sleep so to be able to do the graveyard shift at crappy hostel and not become homeless [countless hours]
-- Task 5 (P2) feel shame about creating unprofessional documentation [See trello screen snips for fun](https://github.com/kayshcache/coder-assessment-1/raw/master/img/trello0.png)
+- Task 5 (P2) feel shame about creating unprofessional documentation [lifetime] [See trello screen snips for fun](https://github.com/kayshcache/coder-assessment-1/raw/master/img/trello0.png)
 ## Developer Log
 [Please see development_log.md](https://github.com/kayshcache/coder-assessment-1/raw/master/DEV_LOG.md)